scampuza/spinnaker-demo/README.md

 Key considerations in this implementation are:

  - Jenkinsfile and Jenkins pipeline are responsible for generating an artifact and gating artifact (debian package) generation by branch
- - Jenkins job completion triggers a Spinnaker deployment pipeline that includes an image bake stage
+ - Jenkins job completion triggers a Spinnaker deployment pipeline that includes an image bake stages